Quintessence Help Centre

 ExecuteSchedule

 Schedules are automated workflows that perform tasks on behalf of a user.
-They can be run from the Quintessence application but also initiated from a
+They can be run directly from the Quintessence application or triggered programmatically using the ExecuteSchedule() function.
+By providing the required parameters and the name of the Schedule, the process is executed when the function is called.
+The ExecuteScheduleAsync() function works similarly to ExecuteSchedule(),…

 -